ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 1. Establish the critical depth of flow at entry to the outlet chamber, and
 1. determine the raised sill height at entry based on NPL, critical depth of flow at entry, normal depth of flow at exit, and provided minimum driving head.

+> **Important Tip** The CBL invert (and the corresponding FSL) can be adjusted by varying the available driving head.

 The resulting flow condition is also shown in the diagram.

 <img src="./media/Image71.png">